RefactoringTools/wrangler/README.txt

      Register a process         :highlight the match expression whose right-hand side is the spawn
-                                 expresssion that creates the process,
+                                 expression that creates the process,
                                  and left-hand side is the process
                                  identifier, and you will be prompted
                                  for the new process name.